Bonelab/bonelab-website/_posts/2026-04-06-opportunistic-ct-and-bmd.md

 prospective), but will be difficult.
 In the interim we can use finite element estimated strength as a reference.

-The estimation of strength can be performed at L1 (and rest of spine) and proximal femur on a large cohort.
+The estimation of strength can be performed at L1 (and the rest of the spine) and the proximal femur on a large cohort.
 Then in the same cohort we could explore which measurement of BMD is most closely linked.
 BMD might be measured in a number of ways: (1) the trabecular region only in an ellipsoid (traditional method), (2) the entire trabecular region 3mm from the cortical margin,